Skip to main content

 You can manually edit your log search query code if needed.

 1. Click in the code editor field and edit your search.
-Not familiar with Sumo Logic query language?
-See Search Query Language to learn more.
+New to Sumo Logic query language?
+Learn more in the Search Query Language guide.

 Copilot time period